acread/Presentations_And_Resources/2023_LongReadLab.md

 2. The fast5 format is not efficient.
 Recently and alternative format has been proposed. \
       -What is the name of this file format? \
       -What is the name of the binary version of the new format
-4. How long is your longest read?
+4. How long is your longest read? \
+      -DNA passes through the pore at 450 bases/second, how long did it take this read to traverse the pore?
 5. Perform a nucleotide BLAST online with one of your reads \
       -What organism does it match? \
       -What is the length and identity of the match? \
       -What can you infer about the base-calling accuracy?
-5. You calculated the sum of the bases called - what coverage of the Setaria genome is this? \
+6. You calculated the sum of the bases called - what coverage of the Setaria genome is this? \
       **Hint: it is possible that this is less than one**
-6. Each group got a subset of 11 fast5 files -- in reality, I generated 170 fast5s from my run. \
+7. Each group got a subset of 11 fast5 files -- in reality, I generated 170 fast5s from my run. \
     If the read length for all fast5s is about equal to the mean of your subset, what depth coverage \
     of Setaria did I get from this single MinIon flowcell?
-7. Using R, generate boxplots that show the distribution of fastq lengths from each of your 11 fast5s \
+8. Using R, generate boxplots that show the distribution of fastq lengths from each of your 11 fast5s \
     **Note: this means you will have 11 bars.** \
     Display a text label indicating the mean read length for each fastq \
     Use a MetBrewer color palette for your bars https://github.com/BlakeRMills/MetBrewer \